storj-archived/storj.js/README.md

 If you need to use authentication in your application, we strongly suggest you use the `key` method as it provides a higher level of security.

 Both `basicAuth` and `key` are optional, but you may only provide one or the other.
 If you use `basicAuth`, the library will assume that you already have registered a public key with the bridge you are authenticating with.
-To create a public/private key pair for you and register it to your account you can use the `getKeypair` and `registerKeypair` API.
+To create a public/private key pair for you and register it to your account you can use the `generateKeyPair` and `registerKey` API.

 If you provide a `key`, this key will be used to authenticate every request moving forward.